Management Customer [Customer Name] Routing

 View and configure existing routes on the Routing tab in the Customer card.
-Click the under Ingress Routing to create a new route.
+To create a new route, click

 Rate Card: Also known as Tariff, this allows you to select the rate card used on a customer's account.
-There are 3 ways these calls can be handled:
+You can handle these calls in the following three ways:

-- Internal: Send a call to the ConnexCS Class5 (Voice Mail, IVR, etc).
+Internal: Send a call to the ConnexCS Class5 (Voice Mail, Interactive Voice Response (IVR), etc.).
 If selected, the "Auto" option becomes available, which will generate dial strings from all possible internal extensions.

-- Extension: (uses SIP users in Customer > Auth configured SIP Users) Send a call to a SIP Authenticated user on the account.
+- Extension: (uses SIP users in Customer Auth configured SIP Users) Send a call to a Session Initiation Protocol (SIP) Authenticated user on the account.

-- Customer IP: (uses IPs in Customer > Auth configured IPs) Send a call from an agent back to the customer's PBX, using either the Tech Prefix (Ex: #9) or a Dial String (Ex:
+- Customer IP: (uses IPs in Customer Authconfigured IPs) Send a call from an agent back to the customer's Private Branch eXchange (PBX), using either the Tech Prefix (e.g.: #9) or a Dial String (e.g.:

-- To Carriers: Select a carrier to send the call to terminate somewhere outside of the ConnexCS system.
+To Carriers: Choose a carrier to send the call to a location outside of the ConnexCS system.

-Tech Prefix: Allows you to distinguish a route from an inbound party.
-When multiple customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
-It lets providers separate multiple rate cards.
+Tech Prefix: This lets you distinguish a route from an inbound party.
+When several customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
+It enables service providers to differentiate between several rate cards.

 Regular Expression (RegEx)